KnutSander/electronic-shipping-agent/README.md

 [EXAMPLE.md](/EXAMPLE.md).

 You can assume the following:
-- every ship can be placed into anchorage.
-No ship in the input list will be larger than the anchorage;
+- Every ship can be placed into anchorage.
+No ship in the input list will be larger than the anchorage.
-- optimal solution is welcome, but not necessary.
-Most of the time a "good enough" solution is going to solve the case;
+- Pptimal solution is welcome, but not necessary.
+Most of the time a "good enough" solution is going to solve the case.
-- ships can be rotated before placement;
+- Ships can be rotated before placement.
-- all of the ships enter and leave the anchorage at the same time, so there is no need to worry about solving any pathing-related issues.
+- All of the ships enter and leave the anchorage at the same time, so there is no need to worry about solving any pathing-related issues.

 We have asked our market researcher to supply us with sufficient test data for you to validate your solution.
 Test cases are served via a web API which you can access on this URI: https://esa.instech.no

 The API is live and public and will emit a random test case upon request.
 You can use your favourite tool like `curl` or `Postman` to inspect the schema of the test data.

 ## Bonus points
-- integration testing of the API;
+- Integration testing of the API.
-- API endpoint doc comments or a swagger endpoint with example usages;
+- API endpoint doc comments or a swagger endpoint with example usages.
-- logging in the core application part detailing the process of optimization;
+- Logging in the core application part detailing the process of optimisation.
-- proper development history in git with meaningful commit messages and/or branching;
+- Proper development history in git with meaningful commit messages and/or branching.
 - CI/CD pipeline into the cloud provider of your choice.

 ## Remarks about presenting and implementing the solution